-This Agreement is effective through June 30, 2023.
+This Agreement is effective through June 30, 2025.

+1. Notice

-- 1. Notice - a.
+- a.
 The Employer shall provide the Union, in an editable digital file format, the following information for each employee quarterly: - i.
 Employee name; date of hire; EIN - ii.
 Contact information, including: cell, home and work telephone numbers (when available); - iii.
 Means of electronic communication, including work, personal electronic mail address; - iv.
 Home address or personal mailing address; and - v.
 Department/Agency/Office, Job Classification, Job Title, base salary, and work site location. - b.
 Each business day, the Employer shall provide a report of newly hired AFSCME represented workers as long as the new hire business process has been successfully completed in the business day prior. - c.
 The State CHRO information unit will provide AFSCME with a report of new, terminated, retired or transferring employees in AFSCME covered positions no later than the 10th of each month. - 2.
-New Employee Orientation - a.
-Within the first ten (10) calendar days from the date of hire, the Union representative shall be granted thirty (30) minutes of paid time to meet with the new employees without loss of pay. - b.
-Employees within their first ninety (90) calendar days of employment shall be allowed an additional sixty (60) minutes of paid time to meet with a Union representative for follow-up orientation issues without loss of pay.
+New Employee Onboarding - a.
+Within the first ten (10) calendar days from the date of hire, the Union representative shall be granted thirty (30) minutes of paid time to meet with the new employees without loss of pay.
+Designated representatives shall be given time off with pay to make the presentation.
+Employee attendance at the Uplift Oregon benefits workshop does not prevent an employee from attending a union presentation at a union new employee orientation. - b.
+Employees within their first twelve (12) months of employment shall be allowed an additional one hundred and twenty(120) minutes of paid time to meet with a Union representative for follow-up orientation issues without loss of pay. - c.
+All AFSCME State agencies shall send their new employees to the Uplift Oregon benefits workshop.
+AFSCME State agencies shall send their new employees to the training within fourteen (14) days of hire.
+The Union shall have time allotted during this training to share union information with AFSCME represented employees. - d.
+Meetings under this Section may remain confidential.